- Continuous or batch furnaces which may be horizontal, vertical or rotary. More recently fluidised beds and reduced pressure furnaces have been used.

 - The composition of the case depends on the material, heat treatment atmosphere, time and temperature.
 The higher the temperature, the less effect the ammonia has, and the less nitrogen in the steel.
 At lower temperatures, iron-carbon-nitrogen compounds are formed at the surface.

-- The shape and size of components is limited mainly by furnace size and capacity, although pack and liquid carburising may not be suitable for hardening inside small deep holes and recesses.
+- The shape and size of components are limited mainly by furnace size and capacity, although pack and liquid carburising may not be suitable for hardening inside small deep holes and recesses.

 - Selected areas of a component can be hardened by “stopping off” the remaining areas using copper plating, copper or ceramic paints, copper or clay plugs.